Socca98/Web_Conference-Management-System/README.md

 This web app manages conferences, different user roles, abstracts submissions, and reviews.
 Made with Angular and Spring.

+Icons are attributed in the footer of the Home page.

 ## INDEX
  * [Objective](#objective)
  * [App photos](#app-photos)